 - Key Takeaways

 There are a host of paid and free blog hosting sites out there.
-These blogging services are broadly divided into two categories — traditional blogging and microblogging.
-A significant difference between the two is that traditional blogging is considered more apt for writers, whereas microblogging services are usually about interactiveness, less text, and more imagery.
+These blogging services are broadly divided into traditional blogging and microblogging.
+A significant difference is that traditional blogging is considered more apt for writers, whereas microblogging services are usually about interactiveness, less text, and more imagery.

-As a beginner, here are a few questions you should ask yourself well before figuring out a blogging service:
+As a beginner, here are a few questions you should ask yourself well before figuring out the best blogging service.

 - What are you going to write about?